WillJDunn/a-team/README.md

 -- as project_id, the user_id of the user that created the project, and is_admin = True (1)
 -- Also inserts into table priorities.
-The inserted rows include each row from the default_priorities -- table along with the project_id created in this procedure CALL add_project( project_name VARCHAR(45), description VARCHAR(255))
+The inserted rows include each row from the default_priorities -- table along with the project_id created in this procedure -- The following parameters cannot be null: project_name CALL add_project( project_name VARCHAR(45), description VARCHAR(255))